 Wednesday Nature Kids, Camp Polk Meadow Preserve

 Join the Deschutes Land Trust and Ginny Elliott for Wednesday Nature Kids!
-This week, we'll be taking a look at owl pellets while exploring Camp Polk Meadow Preserve.
 Take advantage of early release Wednesdays and venture to your Land Trust Preserves for a seasonal nature hike just for kids ages 6-11.
 Kids will enjoy hands-on activities along with their essential dose of nature.
-Snacks are provided and—best of all—grown-ups can drop their charges off and go for their own hike while we entertain your kids!
+Snacks are provided and best of all, grown-ups can drop their charges off and go for their own hike while we entertain your kids!
 Registration is not required for Wednesday Nature Kids, however it helps us prepare snacks accordingly.

 To register, please use the yellow "Register Now" button above.